 One of my favourite day drives is through the Trinities on Castle Creek Road and Ramshorn Road to State Route 3.
 You won’t be able to do this drive in the winter or early spring (the road’s closed by snow), but at other times it’s a nice winding drive on sealed and dirt roads through forests and valleys and next to creeks and small rivers, with views of mountain peaks off in the distance or close by.
 It’s not a long drive — you can do it in a few hours if you don’t stop and look around — but for me part of the point of a drive like this is to stop, linger, look around, etc., so I usually budget most of a day for it.
 The first two-thirds of this drive are fairly straightforward, but the last third requires you to pay attention to navigation (but if the road gets too rough for you, you can always just turn around and drive back the way you came, of course).
 A good iPad GPS topo maps app, or the paper equivalents, are really useful here — Google maps shows Ramshorn Road but (at least currently) it leaves out the interesting bits that determine whether you come down to State Route 3 on a reasonable dirt road or down a 4WD track.

 To get there, follow the directions above for Castle Crags, then instead of turning right into the Castle Crags State Park entrance, just keep driving along Castle Creek Road until you cross Castle Creek on a small bridge and start going up hill.
-That’s where the adventure begins… I would only do this drive in a car or pickup with sturdy suspension, good tires, and a reliable engine, since parts of the road can get rough; 4WD is definitely a plus on parts of this drive, but I’ve easily done it in a Honda Accord.
+That’s where the adventure begins… I would only do this drive in a car or pickup with sturdy suspension, good tires, and a reliable engine, since parts of the road can get rough; 4WD is definitely a plus on parts of this drive, but I once did it in a Honda Accord without any problems.